Exact density-functional theory as parallel ensemble variational hierarchies: from Lieb's formulation to Kohn-Sham theory: Concluding remarks

-The same perspective sharpens the status of the exchange-correlation functional.
-In exact theory, \(\Exc\) is not merely an unknown remainder introduced for practical approximation.
-It is the interface quantity that records the difference between the interacting and noninteracting hierarchies once the Hartree contribution has been separated out.
-This is why so many exact properties of \(\Exc\) are structural rather than merely approximation-oriented.
+The same organization admits a compact optimization dictionary: \(N\)-representability is primal feasibility, the Lieb relation is value duality, \(v\)-representability is dual attainment, and the Hohenberg--Kohn statement concerns uniqueness of the attained dual potential modulo constants.
+The noninteracting hierarchy has the same structure, while exact Kohn--Sham theory couples the interacting density-space optimum to a compatible noninteracting dual realization.
+Within this common language, piecewise linearity and the derivative discontinuity are primal- and dual-side manifestations of nonsmooth particle-number optimization, while Janak-type relations are envelope derivatives of stationary orbital--occupation values.
+The same distinction also separates statements about functional values from those requiring an attained supporting potential, and exact density reproduction from a general spectral interpretation of Kohn--Sham orbital energies.

-The aim of the paper has therefore been conceptual clarification rather than formal novelty.
-It suggests that exact DFT is read most coherently not as a sequence of partially overlapping famous results, but as a pair of linked ensemble variational theories together with the exact auxiliary Kohn--Sham scheme that connects them.
+The same perspective sharpens the status of the interaction remainder.
+The primary interface quantity is \(\EHxc[\rho]=\Flieb[\rho]-\Ts[\rho]\).
+After the explicit Hartree contribution is separated, \(\Exc\) records the remaining difference between the interacting and noninteracting hierarchies and is not merely an unknown term introduced for practical approximation.